Ontario Wood Stove Clearance Calculator

 Certified vs. Uncertified Stoves: The 48-Inch Rule

-When determining how close you can safely place your wood stove to a combustible wall, the very first step is checking for a certification label.
-If your stove has a ULC, CSA, or EPA metal tag bolted to the back, it is "Certified."
+When determining how close you can safely place your wood stove to a combustible wall, the very first step is checking for a listing label.
+If your stove has a ULC or CSA listing tag attached to the back, it is "Certified."
 You must follow the exact side and rear clearances printed on that label.
 If you are still choosing an appliance, start with the Wood Stove BTU Sizing Calculator so you know the heat output range before planning clearances.

 How to Safely Reduce Your Wall Clearance